greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 This is word salad that leaves the reader starved.
 The U.S. is the least racist country in the history of the human race.
 It is also the well-spring from which has flowed rights for modern women.

 As for "white privilege," there is no such thing.
 Straight people are not "privileged," they are the reason we have a civilization at all.
 Males are not "privileged," as they suffer more than women in any number of life and career categories.
 And what the heck is economic "privilege," anyway, but an attempt to shame those who have succeeded?
-Successful persons should not be shamed, they should be held up as examples of what can be accomplished with good decisions, hard work, and perseverance.
+Successful persons should not be shamed; they should be held up as examples of what can be accomplished with good decisions, hard work, and perseverance.

-The very persons pejoratively singled out by the author in this section are those who have given us virtually everything we enjoy in our modern society.
+The very persons pejoratively singled out by the author in this belief are those who have given us virtually everything we enjoy in our modern society.
 To attack them without even a hint of acknowledgment for what they have provided each of us is the height of ingratitude.
 To the extent that they are privileged, it is because what they do, works.
 White, Christian people create societies that have both the prosperity and the freedoms without which there would be no discussion of these issues.
 Straight people create subsequent generations.
 Males throughout history have provided and protected.
 These and other factors are why persons in these categories are in the majority.
 Calling for those fitting this description to step aside is a cloaked call for the extermination of the White race, and the end of Western civilization.
 This may be liberal, but it is not rational.

 ---